-REGISTRATION IS NOW OPEN FOR THE APRIL 2019 EXAMINATION SITTING:
+REGISTRATION IS NOW CLOSED FOR THE APRIL 2019 EXAMINATION SITTING

 The Diploma in Banking Programme (DIB) is a self-study programme that aims to supplement and expand knowledge of the banking profession.
 It is ideal for banking professionals and anyone interested in a career within the banking sector.
 The Programme’s content exposes students to the fundamentals of Banking Practice, as well as other topics that include Customer Service, Business Communication, Human Resource Management, Marketing and Information Technology.

 DIB graduates without CAPE/GCE Advanced Level passes are also eligible for admission to the UWI St. Augustine to pursue any undergraduate degree in the Faculty of Social Sciences, including the BSc Banking and Finance.
 Graduates who maintained a B+ average throughout the programme are eligible for exemptions and credits within selected degree programmes.